neyrinckaudio/docs-vcpro/docs/digidesign-003.md

 #### MixBus
 #### Digital Performer

 Set up the DAW using 1 Mackie Control banks as described in [Setting Up Mackie Control](./mackie-control.md).
-Each Pro Control device counts as one 8-channel bank.
+Each ProControl device counts as one 8-channel bank.